sletap/Vue-Bulma-Beginner/README.md

 # TODO: Rewrite repository using webpack and a .vue file. npm run serve to build and view changes.
-Include a transition, component important, route change, and simple store
+Include a transition, component import, route change, and simple store

 # Vue-Bulma-Beginner
 A short tutorial on getting started with Vue and Bulma